 Actual Size: Input the length and width of both the maximum size and the minimum size.
-Only the target size is between the min. size and max. size will trigger the alarm.
+Only the target whose size is between the minimum value and maximum value will trigger the alarm.

 - Camera calibration has to be configured if you select the filter by actual size. - The length of the maximum size should be longer than the length of the minimum size, and so does the width.